kristjanjansen/eden/README.md

 Realtime log output simulation view.

 1. A fake log data is generated in `/flower/src/data/logs.js`.
-It contains various structured log data (timestamp, message etc) and also a random `duration` value in milliseconds.
+It contains various structured log data (timestamp, message, etc) and also a random `duration` value in milliseconds.

 2. `<LogRoute>` component maps the log data to **array of promises** and resolves them serially using the `duration` value and passes log items to the `<Log>` component.
 This allows log display to feel more "real-life-like" where each new log item arrives in varying time offset.